commercialhaskell/stack/README.md

 ### Install

-Need to support more OSes
+Distribution packages are available for Ubuntu and Arch Linux.
+For the future, we have plans to support more OSes.

 #### Ubuntu